Useful information for delegates

 Conference format and timetable

-The conference will run for four days, with day one slightly shorter than the three following days.
-The Firth lecture/Keynote will take place on the opening day, but there will be a plenary event on each following day.
-All keynotes/plenaries will address the conference theme.
+The conference ran for four days, with day one slightly shorter than the three following days.
+The Firth lecture/Keynote took place on the opening day, as well as a plenary event on each following days.
+All keynotes/plenaries addressed the conference theme.

-ASA2025 is a fully hybrid conference: all plenaries, lectures, panels, roundtables, and events will be streamed on zoom.
-Delegates on registration will be able to choose between online participation and face-to-face participation.
+ASA2025 was a fully hybrid conference: all plenaries, lectures, panels, roundtables, and events were streamed on zoom.
+Delegates on registration were able to choose between online participation and face-to-face participation.

 Rules